BCDA-APS/use_bluesky/python_installation/README.md

 ## Setup custom environment for Bluesky

+NOTE: This fails on Windows now.
+There is no conda build for the `aps-dm-api` package for windows.

 Run: `conda env create -f environment_20201_1.yml` where the file `environment_20201_1.yml` comes from this directory.